-Aleya Kassam is the Producer of the Storymoja Hay Festivals, which are organised in partnership with Hay Festivals (UK).
-She is an avid reader and has organised many workshops to inspire parents to read with their children.
+Dawn Makena is the Producer of the Storymoja Hay Festivals, which are organised in partnership with Hay Festivals (UK).

 Anne Eboso heads the Start a Library team.
 Apart from her passionate commitment to rousing the public to donate books for schools, Anne is deeply involved in reading initiatives in her rural home area - Rusinga Island.

 Millie Dok heads the Reading Revolution team.
 She is a published writer of children’s stories and an avid reader, particularly of African writers.
 She is passionate about driving the message that reading widely is critical to children’s future success.

 Juliet Maruru is the engine behind Storymoja’s social media presence.
 She is a published writer and editor, who teaches and inspires others, especially children.